NethermindEth/starknet-contract-verifier/README.md

-# voyager-verifier
+# starknet-contract-verifier

-`voyager-verifier` is a contract class verification cli that allows you to verify your contract on the [Voyager Starknet block explorer](https://voyager.online).
+`starknet-contract-verifier` is a contract class verification cli that allows you to verify your contract on the [Voyager Starknet block explorer](https://voyager.online).

 ## Getting started